jtlapp/electron-affinity/README.md

 Note the following about this API:

 - The methods are implemented as `window.webContents.send()` calls; the return values of window API methods are not returned.
-Main always shows their return values as void.
+Code within the main process always shows their return values as void.
-- Methods can by asynchronous, but main cannot wait for them to resolve.
+- Methods can by asynchronous, but the main process cannot wait for them to resolve.
 - Even though `systemReport` received `report` via IPC, it exists as an instance of `SystemReport` with the `summarize()` method available.
 - The usage of the `private` modifier has no effect on Electon Affinity.
 Instead, it is the `_` prefix that prevents members `_receiver` from being exposed as an IPC method.
-- Exceptions thrown by any of these methods do not get returned to main.
+- Exceptions thrown by any of these methods do not get returned to the main process.

-The window makes the API available to main by calling `exposeWindowApi`:
+The window makes the API available to the main process by calling `exposeWindowApi`:

 ```ts
 import { exposeWindowApi } from "electron-affinity/window";